uviclibraries/transcription/informal-credentials.md

 If you’d like to earn a DSC badge for this workshop, please email the following to: [dscommons@uvic.ca](mailto:dscommons@uvic.ca){:target="_blank"}
 1. A screenshot or photo of the Microsoft Word interface with the completed transcription of an audio file.
-2. A screenshot or photo of the Whisper.ai interview with the completed transcription of an audio file.
+2. A screenshot or photo of the aTrain interview with the completed transcription of an audio file.
-3. One or two sentences describing the pros and cons of using Whisper.ai instead of a cloud-based transcription service hosted in the United States.
+3. One or two sentences describing the pros and cons of using aTrain instead of a cloud-based transcription service hosted in the United States.

 ### Learn how you can share your DSC Badge
 To learn more about DSC badges and how you can share them on your LinkedIn profile, personal website, or resume, check our [DSC Badges webpage](https://onlineacademiccommunity.uvic.ca/dsc/badges/){:target="_blank"}.